zuozhenggh/learning-library/oic-integration-library/core-competencies/get-started-oic/run-demo/run-demo.md

 ### Objectives
 In this lab, you will:
-- Create a file in File Server
+- Create a file in the File Server
-- Execute an adhoc run of Scheduled Integration Flow
+- Execute an Adhoc run of Scheduled Integration Flow
 - Track message flow triggered
-- Verify sales orders record in ADW Table
+- Verify the sales orders records in ADW Table
-- Verify sales orders file in Object Storage
+- Verify the sales orders file in Object Storage

 ### Prerequisites
 This lab assumes you have:
 - Completed all previous labs successfully

-## Task 1: Create sales order file in File Server
+## Task 1: Create a sales order file in the File Server

 1. Copy the below data set in a file **sales_orders.csv** and save it to your desktop.

     ```
     <copy>